-Stir fried scallops with whole wheat noodles, simple recipes, quick healthy meals, low cost stir fries, like this, they fall into this category.
-I’m a huge fan of them!
-Not only is this delicious dish ready to eat in less than half an hour, but if you use frozen scallops, like I do, then you’ll keep the costs as low as possible.
+Stir fried scallops with whole wheat noodles.
+Not only is this delicious dish ready to eat in less than half an hour, but by using frozen scallops you’ll keep the costs as low as possible.

-As per the nutrition label, above, you’re getting a pretty good amount of your daily protein requirement here and it’s a reasonably low calorie dish too.
-The mix of the oils and sesame seeds compliment, but do not overpower the taste of those delicious scallops.
+This recipe provides a good amount of your daily protein requirement and it’s a reasonably low calorie dish too.

 Right, so let’s get round to my weekend round-up!

 Well, as I mentioned in the previous recipe post it was to be a weekend spent cooking.
 Probably just as well on yet another wet and blustery Scottish weekend!
 They had to extend the St. Andrews Open golf championship for only the second time in its history because of that weather!